fuzehq/documentation/pages/walkthroughs/limit.md

 }
 ```

-Orders are almost always instant.
-Nonetheless, you can set up a web hook that will notify you whether the transaction was successful.
+Limit Orders will be executed when a corresponding match is found.
+You can set up a web hook that will notify you about order lifecycle events like `OPEN`, `COMPLETED`, `REJECTED` and partial fills.
 We’ve covered more details about our web hooks [here](/advanced/webhooks).

 To check the status of the order, using REST, use the `id` obtained while creating the order: